j-pel/chip-nerves/README.md

 # chip-nerves
-Nerves is a bare linux + erlang BEAM virtual machine platform for running elixir applications c.h.i.p. is a nine dollars computer
+[Nerves](http://nerves-project.org) is a bare linux + erlang BEAM virtual machine platform for running elixir applications

+[c.h.i.p.](https://nextthing.co/pages/chip) is a nine dollars computer by NextThing Co.

 And this project is a trial for bootstrapping and baking a Nerves firmware on the c.h.i.p. computer in order to run an elixir demo application.